imkaywu/imkaywu.github.io/_posts/2017-08-13-ransac-framework.md

   - Computer Vision
 ---

 RANSAC is short for Random SAmple Consensus, which is an iterative method to estimate parameters of a mathematical model from a set of observed data that contains outliers.
 It can be incorporated to estimate many key matrices in vision, such as homography, fundamental/essential matrix, etc. This post aims to develop a general framework so that RANSAC could be easier applied to existing estimation algorithms.
+The code is modified from the code originally written by [Ziv Yaniv](http://yanivresearch.info).

 There are two separate classes:
 * Parameter_Estimator: this is a super-class that each estimation class need to extend.
 It defines the interfaces for estimating parameters of the model.
 Classes inherit from this class are used by the `Ransac` class to perform robust parameter estimation.